SSR: A Swapping-Sweeping-and-Rewriting Optimizer for Quantum Circuit Transformation: Preliminaries

 In boolean algebra, a CNOT circuit with $n$ qubits can be depicted as an $n \times n$ invertible matrix $M$ over the field $\mathbb{F}_2$ (refer to Fig.~\ref{fig:cnot_matrix} for a straightforward example).
 This matrix-form representation allows for efficient analysis and manipulation of the structure of the circuit, which is essential for optimizing quantum circuits concerning gate count and depth~\cite{jiang2020optimal}.
 Moreover, the action of a CNOT gate, say CNOT($q_i,q_j$), can be described as an invertible linear transformation over the finite field $\mathbb{F}_2$~\cite{markov2008optimal}.
 This transformation corresponds to a row operation where the $i$-th row is added to the $j$-th row in $M$.

 One significant issue to be tackled in this work is: given any CNOT circuit, is it possible to derive a functionally equivalent circuit with reduced depth?
 If so, what is the optimal solution constitution?
 As shown in Ref.~\cite{chen2022optimizing}, this challenge is framed as the Boolean satisfiability (SAT) problem.
 Meanwhile, a conjunctive normal form (CNF) encoding is presented, translating the task of finding a CNOT circuit with a designated depth into determining satisfiable assignments for all Boolean variables within the CNF.
 This translation allows the use of existing SAT tools.
 In our study, we adopt their method for creating the CNF formulations with several major modifications being imposed (cf. Sec.~\ref{sec:disable}).
 Initially, we convert the target CNOT circuit to the corresponding invertible matrix $M$.
 The Boolean variable $m_{i,k}^d$ signifies whether the matrix entry at $M_{i,k}$ is 0 or 1 at depth $d$, while $g_{c \rightarrow t}^d$ indicates the presence of the gate CNOT($q_c$, $q_t$) at depth $d$.
-Notably, due to the connectivity constraints inherent to NISQ devices, $g^d_{c \to t}$ is only feasible if $(q_c,q_t)$ corresponds to an edge within the architecture graph.
 The types of clauses in the CNF formulation that serve to constrain the problem are summarized as follows.
 Readers can refer to Sec.
 2 in~\cite{chen2022optimizing} for more detailed descriptions.

-\begin{enumerate} \item At least one CNOT gate must be applied at every depth (except the depth where the target transformation is reached).
-This ensures progress toward the target matrix.